 As a published author, Michael has written several books and hosted or facilitated poetry groups.
 Keynote poetry being his primary purpose, he has use his skills to maneuver with young rappers and college professors.
 His latest endeavor is Directing a Theater play called When I get free, that is poetry driven.
 Like Hamilton, there are scenes that have lines but the Poems are the powerful parts of the story.

 Poetry: his escape

-- His new persona: Inkcredible Poet
+His new persona: Inkcredible Poet

 Page vs. Stage

-- His admiration towards 2Pac
+His admiration towards Tupac

 Theater poetry defined

 Being a Director

-- Math of poetry
+Mathematics of poetry

-- Word wizards affiliation
+Word wizzards affiliation

 Event and Social media